2023-24 Season Chamber Music Series

-- For Chamber Music Series II, please include Christmas carol arrangements into your repertoire.
+- For Chamber Music Series II, you may include Christmas carol arrangements into your repertoire if applicable.

 - Talk to your private teacher and send us a list of your potential concerto repertoire (3-7 min, fast movement; a cut or abridged-by-teacher edition is acceptable).

 - To see an example of an abridged edition, please click the following links: